dhardenb/space-frigates/docs/design.md

 ## Bot Sensor Scans

 - Bot-controlled ships periodically sweep their surroundings for any observable entity within ten times their own radius.
 Each contact stores positional data (distance, bearing, heading), motion (velocity), size, and ship status (hull, capacitor, shield).
 When the pilot’s record is known, the scan also captures the number of confirmed kills for that ship so future AI behaviors can consider an opponent’s track record.
+- Scans currently run once per second per bot by default.
+The interval is configurable so the cadence can be tuned without code changes.

 ## Collision Handling